 Q: I don't like to use Facebook.
 Do I have to join the group?

 A: No, you do not.
 You can complete this entire workshop without ever using Facebook.
 However, please note that we provide feedback and assistance in our Maker Academy Workshops Facebook Group (If you request to join when asked for the secret passphrase, please type SUPERMAKER)

 Q: Where do I find the workbook?
 How do I download it?

-A: The workbook is in the Workshop Area.
+A: The workbook will be available to download in the Workshop Area after the workshop premieres on APRIL 1st.
 Click the link at the bottom of the workbook page to download it.

 Q: What software do I need for this workshop?

 A: You only need access to Cricut Design Space (free) for the basic version of the mandala.
 For the intermediate version, we will be using Inkscape (free), and then for the more challenging mandala creation, we will be using Adobe Illustrator (monthly fee, 7-day free trial).
 You will not need access to all of these programs

 Q: Why is Inkscape not used for the more complex design?